Addiction In Baton Rouge

 Across the country, people are using synthetic marijuana, a designer drug, to get high “legally.”
 Many think because it is legal, it must be safe.
 However, many people are dying from overdose, being rushed to hospitals, and even killing others after smoking this legal substance.
 With the craze that is sweeping much of the Midwest, it may be a matter of time until it becomes a larger issue across the nation.
 Taking a stance now can help prevent the next epidemic.

-When coming to terms with addiction, finding help with recovery can be the greatest help.
+When coming to terms with addiction, finding treatment is the first step.
 Recovering in a small community can be a huge benefit.
 Outpatient programs can help maintain a sense of normalcy in life while recovering.
 Being surrounded by familiar faces in a supportive community has proved beneficial to many trying to get over their addiction.
 However, those same things that help some could be a detriment to others.

 For some, staying in the setting where the addiction was born is too much temptation.
 Knowing where they can go to get a fix when they’re in withdrawal or constantly being berated by old connections from their former life can stop them from moving on to a better one.
-If you aren’t sure what is right for you, or a loved one suffering from addiction, then reach out to a dedicated treatment specialist.
-They’re here as a resource to guide you as best they can.
+If you or a loved one are battling addiction, there is hope.
+For more information on treatment options, contact a treatment provider today.